handrew/wordcel/docs/dag.md

 Some examples can be found in the `tests` folder.

 General parameters for all nodes:
-- id (required): A unique identifier for the node (if not provided, it will be auto-generated).
+- id (required): A unique identifier for the node.
 - type (required): Defines what type the node is.
-- inputs (optional): List of input node ids (for nodes that accept input from other nodes).
-Can be none.
+- input (optional): A single node ID or a list of node IDs that this node depends on.

 ### `csv` CSVNode